noelwelsh/noelwelsh.com/content/landing/code.md

 At the moment most of my coding is in [Scala](https://www.scala-lang.org/).
 I've written a lot of [Racket](https://racket-lang.org/), and Java, and smaller amounts of C, Python, Ruby, Matlab, shell script, and other languagues going back to Basic on the [VIC-20](https://en.wikipedia.org/wiki/Commodore_VIC-20).

+I run an open source organization called [Creative Scala](https://github.com/creativescala/).
+Here are some of the projects it develops:

-[Doodle](https://www.creativescala.org/doodle/) is the open source project that I most actively contribute to.
-It's a Scala library for compositional 2D graphics, with an emphasis on the creative computing aspects.
+* [Doodle](https://www.creativescala.org/doodle/) is a Scala library for compositional 2D graphics, with an emphasis on the creative computing aspects.

+* [Chartreuse](https://github.com/creativescala/chartreuse) is a data visualization library built on top of Doodle.

+* [Terminus](https://github.com/creativescala/terminus/) is a library for terminal interaction that runs on the JVM, Javascript, and native code.

 Other code can be found on my [Github](https://github.com/noelwelsh/).
 Some of my favourite projects are: